| History of Red Caviar

 word for caviar “ikra”.
 With its increasing popularity, red, grained salmon caviar

+began to compete with the traditional black sturgeon caviar.
 Salmon caviar gained its nickname, “red caviar,” in the USSR when the name referred

 to the color to more easily differentiate salmon caviar from sturgeon caviar.
 In